Where to Go in Auckland When All You Want Is a Big Bowl of Pasta

 Go to Pasta e Cuore in Mount Eden with an empty stomach.
 You'll leave considerably heavier and happier after choosing from more than ten homemade fresh pasta dishes, covering the yum spectrum from tortellini stuffed with buffalo ricotta in a butter sage sauce to spaghetti alla chitarra topped with gorgonzola, wild walnuts and fresh green leaves.

 What originally started as a pop-up at K' Road's Six Nine has since transformed into one of the most popular spots to face plant into a big ol' bowl of pasta.
-Owned by John Poutney and Hayden Phiskie of Titirangi's The Refreshment Room, Cotto (Italian for 'cooked') serves up incredibly good maltagliati, ravioli, cappelletti and gnocchi, among several other dishes under the Italian banner.
+Cotto (Italian for 'cooked') serves up incredibly good maltagliati, ravioli, cappelletti and gnocchi, among several other dishes under the Italian banner.
+Everything is good, but whatever you do, don't pass on the spinach, goat's cheese and sage dumplings.
+They are exceptional.

 BADUZZI, WYNYARD QUARTER